-Hans Rosling was a great statistician, a wonderful humanitarian, but perhaps also an optimist.
-He stated the world is at peak child in 2014, when the ‘births per woman’ was at 2.5.
-Now, in 2019 it still marginally above 2.4, and the magic number, thought to be ‘between 2.4 and 2.2’, will be reached at the earliest by 2020, and at the latest by 2034.
+Hans Rosling was a great statistician, a wonderful humanitarian, but perhaps also an optimist, maybe he was technically a few years early.
+Still, conceptually, he was correct when he stated the world is at peak child in 2014, although ‘births per woman’ was still at 2.5.
+Now, in 2019 it still marginally above 2.4, and the magic number, thought to be ‘between 2.4 and 2.2’, will be confirmed at the earliest by 2020, and at the latest by 2034.
 So for ‘peak child’ to have been already reached by 2014, it definitely could not have included all children under 18.
 Overall, you could argue that Hans was a little early, but not very early.
 We were basically at peak child at the time of his prediction, if not technically yet having already passed peak child.

 2021 Update & Analysis: Peak Child From 2017 Confirmed By Birth Records.